PrSeo7/prseo7.github.io/neko_japanese/PRIVACY_POLICY.md

 If you have questions about this Privacy Policy or our privacy practices, please contact us at:

 **Email**: hello.prseo7@gmail.com
-**App**: Baby Japanese
+**App**: Neko Japanese
 **Developer**: PrSeo7

 ## Consent

-By using Baby Japanese, you consent to this Privacy Policy and agree to its terms.
+By using Neko Japanese, you consent to this Privacy Policy and agree to its terms.

 ---